transforming and moving

 Furthermore Which information leave traces in my body and perception?

 Which exchange processes occur between my inner and the outer world, without them being recognized, determined or relativized by me?

-Investigating a native tribe of Peru (Shipibo-Conibos) and the way they learn and share their knowledge, which is based on intimate bodily experience and non-linear categorization of time what differs from our way to act and to see the world.
-I was inspired myself to work and learn as they do, which meant to suppress my already gained knowledge and patterns of working.
-In my aim to get to know more directly from the process of making without a set idea.
-I create time, movement or space scores that allowed chance within the process of making, a method which gave me creative freedom beyond the pre-established or habitual modes of thinking and making.
-The active part of sensing was a new source for investigating possibilities of enactments.
-This was possible as soon as I start to accept chance and constant experimentation with different materials, media and spaces.
-Accepting transformation as a web of interconnected information that flows through every single part that constitutes the whole.
-An information that goes far beyond our “control”.
-To explore and question our understanding of settled canons of knowledge, representation activities and reality could hopefully open up new perspectives in sensing, creating, knowing, and feeling.
+In my search for other social structures, in which these contrasts will be viewed differently than in the Western World, I investigated a native tribe of Peru (Shipibo-Conibos).
+I was particularly interested in their way of learning and sharing their knowledge, based on an intimate, physical experience and non-linear categorization of time.
+This way of thinking and see the world differs immensely from ours.
+That is why I was inspired to work and learn in the way they do, which meant to change or at least try to suppress my already acquired knowledge and work patterns.
+My goal was to work and learn directly from the process of manufacturing without a solid idea.
+To do this, I created time, movement or space scores that allowed chance in the process of creating.
+A method that gave me creative freedom beyond the previously established or habitual forms of thinking and making.
+The active part of perception was a new source for exploring the possibilities of staging.
+This became palpable as soon as I started to accept chance and constant experimentation with different materials, media and spaces as an important part of the process.

 Sensing matters.
 2021.
 Mixed media Installation